NaanProphet/launchpad-shruti-practice/README.md

 * Swar mandal - the Launchpad makes a nice, well-tuned swar mandal!
 * Extend - apply the same tuning to any MIDI instrument of your choice
-* Harmonize intelligently - which notes in a Raga naturally form triads?
-Where can just intonation be used without breaking the Raga's nature (svabhava)?
+* Harmonize intelligently - this is for musicians who blend traditions.
+Which notes in a Raga naturally form triads?
+Where can [just intonation](https://en.wikipedia.org/wiki/Just_intonation) be used without breaking the Raga's nature (svabhava)?

 ## Crash Course on 22 Shrutis